Picture Gallery |

 especially in the peak hour.

-Buses spend ages waiting at traffic lights or picking up passengers.
+These days, buses spend ages waiting at traffic lights or picking up passengers.

 Before 1930 Sydney did not have traffic lights at all.